cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 In the previously mentioned scenario, the tenant ID acts as the identifier included in the header and serves as the basis for hash calculation.
 This hash value determines the appropriate application instance for each request, ensuring that all requests with this identifier are consistently routed to the same instance or might be routed to another instance when the instance is saturated.
-Consequently, this load balancing algorithm effectively minimizes database connection overhead and optimizes connection pooling, enhancing efficiency and system performance.
+Consequently, the load balancing algorithm effectively directs requests for a single tenant to a particular application instance, so that instance can minimize database connection overhead and optimize connection pooling, enhancing efficiency and system performance.

 ### Requirements

 #### Only Application Per-Route Load Balancing

-The hash-based load balancing will be configured exclusively as an application per-route option and will not be available as a global setting.
+Hash-based load balancing solves a particular load pattern, rather than serving as a general-purpose load balancing algorithm.
+Consequently, it will be configured exclusively as a per-route option for applications and will not be offered as a global setting.

 #### Minimal rehashing over all Gorouter VMs